MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

    + Linux instructions: [Installation steps](../install/machine-learning-server-linux-install.md) | [Offline steps](../install/machine-learning-server-linux-offline.md)

-1. Launch a command line window or terminal with administrator/root/sudo privileges.
+1. Launch a command line window or terminal with administrator privileges (Windows) or root/sudo privileges (Linux).

 1. Configure a compute node using the CLI.
 At the prompt, enter:
    ```